JaceAckerman/project_1/README.md

    - Navigate to this repository branch
    - Click on the code dropdown menu and you can either clone this repository branch using the link or download the zip file.
    - DO NOT DOWNLOAD FROM THE MAIN BRANCH, to run this software you must only use the files in this branch.
 Any other branch will be for different software.
-   - Only download the Project3_AI_Reviewer folder, the project2_webScrapper folder only contains the web scraper.
+   - When you download this repository, only navigate to Project3_AI_Reviewer folder.
+The webScraping folder is only project 2 code
    - Make sure to put repository files in a place you can access in your file system.

 5) Navigate To the Folder Where You Stored The Repository's Files From THIS Branch